Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

 \begin{restatable}{proposition}{stochasticapproximation} Let $w^T_i$ be the weight vector produced by Algorithm \ref{alg:compute_w}.
 Assume that $\frac{1}{T}\sum_{t=1}^T\pi_i^t(S^t_i)\to \mu_i^*$ as $T\to \infty$, and that $\sum_{t=1}^{\infty}\eta_t = \infty$ and $\sum_{t=1}^{\infty}\eta^2_t < \infty$.
 Then, almost surely, $w_i^T\to w_i^*$ as $T\to\infty$ where $w_i^*$ is a compact representation of a strategy that implements $\mu_i^*$. \end{restatable}

-In addition to the asymptotic result above, we also utilize the \emph{robust stochastic approximation} approach introduced by~\cite{nemirovski1978cezari,nemirovski2009robust} to obtain finite-time convergence bounds.
-By modifying the stepsize schedule of~\cref{alg:compute_w} and taking `robust' time-averages over the iterates (see~\cref{appsec:robustSA} for details), we obtain the following high-probability result: \begin{restatable}{proposition}{RSAprobabilitybound} Suppose Algorithm 2 is run for $T$ timesteps with stepsizes $1/\sqrt{t}$ on a sequence of iterates $\pi_i^t$ where $\frac{1}{T}\sum_{t=1}^T\pi_i^t(S^t_i)\to \mu_i^*$ as $T\to \infty$.
-Let $\tilde{w}$ denote the robust time averaged value of $w$ obtained after $T$ timesteps.
-Then, for all $p\in(0,1)$, we have $\mathbb{P}\left[ \| \tilde{w} - w^* \|^2_2 \geq \frac{\sqrt{2}}{p\sqrt{T}}\right] \leq p$. \end{restatable}
+In addition to the asymptotic result above, we also utilize the \emph{robust stochastic approximation} (RSA) approach introduced by~\cite{nemirovski1978cezari} and \cite{nemirovski2009robust} to obtain finite-time convergence bounds by modifying the stepsize schedule of~\cref{alg:compute_w} and taking `robust' time-averages over the iterates (see~\cref{appsec:robustSA} for details).
 These results imply a simple procedure for computing \emph{compact} equilibria in GSAS: for each timestep $t=1,2,\dots,T$ when running SI-MWU (\cref{alg:si_mwu}), use the output $\pi_i^t(S_i^t)$ to update an empirical marginal distribution $\mu^t_i$, and subsequently update a $\theta_i^t$ vector as described in Algorithm~\ref{alg:compute_w}.
-In~\cref{appsec:example47}, we show an example of this procedure applied to~\cref{ex:rps}, recovering (approximate) $w_1$ and $w_2$ that implement a NE.
-Combining our results above, it follows that the procedure converges to a compact vector $w_i^*$ associated with an approximate NE $\pi^*$.
+In~\cref{appsec:exampleRSP}, we show an example of this procedure applied to~\cref{ex:rps}, recovering (approximate) $w_1$ and $w_2$ that implement a NE.

+For the metric of convergence, we consider the standard notion of saddle-point residual (SPR, sometimes termed duality, or Nash gap), which bounds exploitability in 2p0s-GSAS, defined formally in~\cref{def:sprmu}.
+We obtain a high-probability \emph{finite-time} convergence result when running SI-MWU and~\cref{alg:compute_w} with robust averaging according to the procedure outlined above: